starhawking/lab-or-party/README.md

 My lab can be finiky.
 I don't like rebuilding it.

 Rebuilding it means I'm not testing on it.

 I like automating things.

 Automation makes my life easier.
-Automation helps keep me from getting distracted.
+I like making my life easier.

 # Lab Architecture
 My lab is currently based around a pair of somewhat similar HP(E?)
 DL380 G6's.
 They are available via iLO2 and have an extra pair of patch cables between them to create a slightly faster network between them.
 The disks in them are frequently configured in a Raid-0.
 I value a responsive lab that allows me to iterate faster over a reliable lab.
 There are usually a pair of disks in a Raid-1 for the root partition to make things a little bit less fragile.